 7 Candy Ingredients to Avoid this Halloween and 7 Safe Alternatives

-Halloween can be a scary time for parents and health-conscious adults alike.
+Halloween can be a scary time for health-conscious adults and parents alike.

-If you don’t have children, you might just looking for a way to enjoy Halloween treats with wreaking havoc on your health.
+Those of you without children might be looking for a way to enjoy Halloween treats without wreaking havoc on your health.

 I’ve also included some delicious homemade recipes for tasty treats that you and your children can make and enjoy together.